-Acting on BIR's appeal, the Supreme Court issued its Resolution dated March 27, 2019 requiring the banks to submit their comment on BIR's petition.
-As required, our external counsel, ACCRA Law Office, submitted the Comment which opposed the BIR's appeal and prayed for the confirmation of RTC-Makati's ruling.
-Both BIR and the banks are now waiting for further orders or resolution from the Supreme Court.
+Acting on BIR's appeal, the Supreme Court issued its Resolution dated March 27, 2019 requiring the banks to submit comment on BIR's petition.
+As required, ACCRA Law Office, submitted the Comment which opposed the BIR's appeal and prayed for the confirmation of RTC-Makati's ruling.

 On December 7, 2020, ACCRA Law Office received a Resolution from the Supreme Court which required the Office of the Solicitor General (OSG), the counsel of BIR, to file its Reply to the Comment which the banks filed earlier.
-It is expected that the OSG will be filing anytime soon the required Reply.

-The Office of the Solicitor General (OSG), the counsel of BIR, filed its Consolidated Reply dated March 30, 2021.
-No new resolution or ruling yet from the Supreme Court as of this time.
+The OSG, the counsel of BIR, filed its Consolidated Reply dated March 30, 2021.